 Disclaimer: This post discusses general legal issues, but it does not constitute legal advice in any respect.
 This post is not a substitute for legal advice and is intended to generate discussion of various issues.
-This post is not to be construed as an offer or a price quote for legal services, the cost of which shall vary.
 No reader should act or refrain from acting on the basis of any information presented herein without seeking the advice of counsel.
-Cara Stone, LLP and the author expressly disclaim all liability in respect of any actions taken or not taken based on any contents of this post.
-The views expressed herein are personal opinions.
-Reading, downloading, or covering this article does not create an attorney-client relationship.
+Cara Stone, LLP. and the author expressly disclaims all liability in respect of any actions taken or not taken based on any contents of this post.
+The views expressed herein are personal opinion.

 Disclaimer: This post discusses general legal issues, but it does not constitute legal advice in any respect.
 This post is not a substitute for legal